Ghost-Recon131/APT-A1/README.md

 ## TestCases
 Contains test cases written by me as part of Milestone 1.

-Test Cases 1 - Number
+Milestone 2&3 Test Cases 1 - 8
 - Tests basic functionality of Milestone 2-3
 - Includes scenarios of multiple routes to goal, unreachable spaces in maze, multiple routes with same distance to G.

-Test Cases Number - Number
+Milestone 4 Test Cases 1 - 7
 - Tests basic functionality of Milestone 4
 - Includes environment of either larger or smaller than 20x20
 - Includes scenarios of multiple routes to goal, unreachable spaces in maze, multiple routes with same distance to G.